 Green Zone Training

-The Veterans Resource Center is pleased to announce that we have launched our Green Zone Training Program for UNM faculty and staff.
+The Veterans Resource Center offers the Green Zone Training Program for UNM Faculty and Staff.
 In line with UNM’s commitment to create a challenging and supportive environment for its students, the VRC is committed to actualizing that environment for veteran and military students by empowering the faculty and staff members who can best help them transition to the UNM community.

 Green Zone Trainings prepare university faculty and staff to better understand the experience of veterans, service members and their families at UNM.
 Participants will be able to better communicate the strengths, challenges and unique needs of our military student population.
 They will also be better equipped to refer those students to appropriate services when needed.
 Individuals who complete the Green Zone Training are visibly identified by a “Green Zone” Lobo paw print.
 Similar to the “Safe Zone” program of the LGBTQ Center, the Green Zone paw identifies allies to the military community and helps foster a supportive environment at UNM.

 By the end of this training participants will be able to

 - Describe the demographics and diversity of UNM veteran and military students.

 - Discuss the military experience, including the emotional cycle of deployment, the challenges of transitions from and back to civilian life, and the experience of military family members.

 - Summarize the unique strengths of veteran and military students.

 - Explain how PTSD and TBI can affect the student’s experience, and suggest services for support.

 - Determine what to say and what not to say to veterans to be most supportive.